 6- Purgatory Chasm

-Purgatory Chasm is a unique rock formation that, like other natural wonders within the state of Massachusetts, have inspired writers and artists with their raw and powerful beauty.
+Purgatory Chasm is a unique rock formation that, like other natural wonders within the state of Massachusetts, has inspired writers and artists with its raw and powerful beauty.

 The chasm was declared part of the state reservation in 1919, however, it is not its protected status nor its raw beauty of granite jutting out into green surroundings that draw visitors year on year.